nexusvc/laravel-trusted-forms/README.md

 ## TrustedForm Documentation

-> This is an Open Source Community Project and is not affiliated with ActiveProspect, or it's affiliates.
+> This is an Open Source Community Project and is not provided by ActiveProspect, or it's affiliates.

 https://support.activeprospect.com/hc/en-us/categories/200128909-TrustedForm